Understanding Self-Sabotaging Behavior In Leadership

 3. Overworking: Set boundaries, delegate tasks, and prioritize self-care to avoid burnout and maintain productivity.

-4. Fear of public speaking: Practice public speaking, seek opportunities for exposure, and join supportive groups or workshops.
+4. If you fear public speaking, Practice it, seek opportunities for exposure, and join supportive groups or workshops.

 5. Inability to receive criticism: Cultivate a growth mindset, actively listen to feedback, and view it as an opportunity for improvement.